React SEO: Best Practices, Components, Optimization Tips

 Code Splitting and Lazy Loading

-Code splitting allows you to break up your JavaScript bundle into smaller chunks that load only when needed, reducing initial load times.
-Lazy loading can be applied to images and other non-critical resources, ensuring the most important content loads first.
+Code splitting allows you to break up your JavaScript bundle into smaller chunks that load only when needed, reducing page load speed.
+Techniques like lazy loading and React Lazy can be applied to images and other non-critical resources, while automatic code splitting ensures the most important content loads first.

 Image Optimization Strategies